About

 Commitment required from mentors

-The programme runs during the academic year, from March to October.
+The programme runs from March to October.
 Ideally, mentors will meet up with their mentees around once a month, as well as at the on-campus networking events.
 We provide monthly topics of discussion and resources to help drive discussion.

-Mentors must live in Auckland, have a minimum of five years’ industry experience, be willing to commit to the programme and be able to attend some evening events.
-There are approximately four networking events for mentors and mentees throughout the year, as well as a mentors’ briefing, a mentors' feedback session, the programme launch event in March, and the final wrap-up event in October with all participants.
+Mentors must live in Auckland, have a minimum of five years’ industry experience, be willing to commit to the programme and be able to attend some of the evening events.

 Support He Ira Wāhine | The Women’s Mentoring Programme at the Business School